lsst-ts/ts_tma/docs/tma_maintenance_ethercat-replace-drive/Replace-Ethercat-Drive.md

       ![DeploymentConflictResolutionPopup](resources/DeploymentConflictResolutionPopup.png)

     - Then a progress pop up will appear and if there is no problem while deploying, the new slave should be properly working
+  - Disconnect the LabVIEW project from the PXI
   - Check the ethercat is running, this can be done from the EUI ethercat management window or from the NI Distributed System Manager
     - [Ethercat Management Window](https://ts-tma.lsst.io/docs/tma_eui-manual-english/02_Monitor%26Control/048_EthercatManagement.html)
       - Navigate to the corresponding window in the TMA EUI